 FLAG pathways are not appropriate for fertilizer companies' direct fertilizer production emissions.
-Specific pathways for the chemical sector, including fertilizer production, are currently under development in the SBTi framework.
+Specific pathways for the chemical sector, including fertilizer production, are currently under development in the SBTi framework (expected to be completed by the end of 2023).
 In the meantime, companies are encouraged to use SBTi cross-sector methods.
-For example, fertilizer companies may use FLAG pathways to account for their scope 3, category 11 (use of sold products) targets.
-The SBTi FLAG Guidance will undertake the necessary updates to align with future developments on the SBTi chemical sector's work as needed.
+For example, fertilizer companies may use FLAG pathways to account for their scope 3, category 11 Use Phase targets.
+SBTi FLAG will undertake the necessary updates to align with future developments on the SBTi chemical sector's work as needed.